trinitysc/jekyll-blog/_articles/devotion.md

 ### We have an Eternal Hope

-**As God's children, we are also heirs, of an eternal hope - of being with Jesus and sharing in his glory**:
+And ultimately, **as God's children we are also heirs of an eternal hope: that of being with Jesus and sharing in his glory**:

 > Now if we are children, then <mark>we are heirs—-heirs of God and co-heirs with Christ</mark>, if indeed we share in his sufferings in order that we may also share in his glory.
 (Romans 8:17)
 > For the wages of sin is death, but <mark>the gift of God is eternal life in Christ Jesus</mark> our Lord.
 (Romans 6:23)